SonQBChau/sonqbchau.github.io/src/pages/posts/install-steam-deck.md

 - From Game options, select .exe for Main file then click Save
 ![dos2](https://github.com/SonQBChau/sonqbchau.github.io/assets/12553570/cf10248c-205f-49d8-b762-f3a4a56687b5)

 A new game should appear in the Lutris Library.
-You can configure the game banner and add a Steam shortcut if desired.
+You can configure the game banner and add a Steam shortcut.
 Remember to open and close the Steam app for the changes to take effect.